Certificate Monitor

 - Data retention

 - How long to keep check history in the database.
-Older entries are automatically removed.
+Older entries are removed automatically.

 Notifications